ONLYOFFICE/docspace-api-sdk-javascript/docs/SecurityAuditTrailDataApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.SecurityAuditTrailDataApi();
+let apiInstance = new DocspaceApiTypescript.SecurityAuditTrailDataApi();
 let opts = {
   'userId': "aae1e103-bca5-9fa1-ba8c-42058b4abf28", // String | The ID of the user who triggered the audit event.
-  'productType': new Api.ProductType(), // ProductType | The type of product related to the audit event.
+  'productType': new DocspaceApiTypescript.ProductType(), // ProductType | The type of product related to the audit event.
-  'moduleType': new Api.ModuleType(), // ModuleType | The module within the product where the audit event occurred.
+  'moduleType': new DocspaceApiTypescript.ModuleType(), // ModuleType | The module within the product where the audit event occurred.
-  'actionType': new Api.ActionType(), // ActionType | The type of action performed in the audit event (e.g., Create, Update, Delete).
+  'actionType': new DocspaceApiTypescript.ActionType(), // ActionType | The type of action performed in the audit event (e.g., Create, Update, Delete).
-  'action': new Api.MessageAction(), // MessageAction | The specific action that occurred within the audit event.
+  'action': new DocspaceApiTypescript.MessageAction(), // MessageAction | The specific action that occurred within the audit event.
-  'entryType': new Api.EntryType(), // EntryType | The type of audit entry (e.g., Folder, User, File).
+  'entryType': new DocspaceApiTypescript.EntryType(), // EntryType | The type of audit entry (e.g., Folder, User, File).
   'target': "some text", // String | The target object affected by the audit event (e.g., document ID, user account).
-  'from': new Api.ApiDateTime(), // ApiDateTime | The starting date and time for filtering audit events.
+  'from': new DocspaceApiTypescript.ApiDateTime(), // ApiDateTime | The starting date and time for filtering audit events.
-  'to': new Api.ApiDateTime(), // ApiDateTime | The ending date and time for filtering audit events.
+  'to': new DocspaceApiTypescript.ApiDateTime(), // ApiDateTime | The ending date and time for filtering audit events.
   'count': 1234, // Number | The maximum number of audit event records to retrieve.
   'startIndex': 1234 // Number | The index of the first audit event record to retrieve in a paged query.
 };